-If the Designated Liaison Person is unsure whether the complaint is a safeguarding or protection issue they may seek advice from Tusla or Safeguarding and Protection teams about whether a referral is necessary.
+If the Designated Safeguarding Officer is unsure whether the complaint is a safeguarding or protection issue they may seek advice from statutory services or NSPCC about whether a referral is necessary.

 Once a determination has been made, this will be communicated to you within 3-5 working days and any actions required will be agreed and implemented as soon as possible.